ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/bar_values.md

 ---
+noindex: true
-Title: "Values Above Bars - ScottPlot 4.1 Cookbook"
+title: "Values Above Bars - ScottPlot 4.1 Cookbook"
 Description: "The value of each bar can be displayed above it."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71